RussellShelley/PyBer_Analysis/README.md

 ## Summary
-Summary: Based on the results, provide three business recommendations to the CEO for addressing any disparities among the city types.

 * Although rural cities provide least revenue.
 The individual drivers earn the most.
 Adding more high earning rural drivers could help increase rural revenue.
 We could also aim to increase short journeys in rural areas.